The Great Evergreen/JEFFCO Assessment Heist

 The owner appeals to the Assessor (seeking due process) to please accept his legal value.
 The Assessor responds with the statement “No Change.”

 The Assessor and his subordinates, the Colorado Department of Local Affairs, and the Jefferson County Treasurer are all a party to the heist.
+They publish a claim that “multiple regression and MAV is in the law”, but those words do not exist in 39-1-103.

 CONSEQUENCES

 1. The illegal MASS (GROUP) Appraisal value is calculated from attributes of all properties sold during the current high value real estate market and assigned to all unsold single family properties.
-This insures that unsold properties get the high assessment group value of newly sold properties and the property owners lose the “Year Built” adjustment allowed in current law.
+This insures that unsold properties get the high assessment group value of newly sold properties and the property owners lose the “Year Built” and other adjustments allowed in current law.
 Owners of unsold properties pay illegal higher property taxes.

 2. Make no mistake, the Colorado Department of Local Affairs is not a friend of the residential property owner.
 Rather, it is an advocate for the health and well being of the Special Districts.

-The clandestine mission of the Colorado Department of Local Affairs and the Assessor is to extract the greatest amount of dollars in Assessments (Mass Appraisals) and property taxes from residential property owners and distribute those dollars to the Special Districts to maintain the health and well being of the Special District fake governments at the expense of unsold private property owners and Title 31 democratic municipal governments.
+The clandestine mission of the Colorado Department of Local Affairs and the Assessor is to extract the greatest amount of dollars in Assessments (Mass Appraisals) and property taxes from residential property owners and distribute those dollars to the Special robberyDistricts to maintain the health and well being of the Special District fake governments at the expense of unsold private property owners and Title 31 democratic municipal governments.

-— To be continued —-
+— To be continued

 Return to Evergreen Safety Watch Front Page ==>